Download: Agenda (Updated: Sept. 10, 2019, PDF file - 301kb)

 KTDRR’s 2019 Online Knowledge Translation Conference: “Innovative KT Strategies That Work”

-The 2019 Online Knowledge Translation (KT) Conference (#KTDRR19), an annual online-only conference organized by the Center on Knowledge Translation for Disability and Rehabilitation Research (KTDRR), will bring together research-based KT tools and strategies that increase the use of evidence-based research findings.
-Presentations will address a range of effective and innovative approaches to cocreating, translating, disseminating, and utilizing knowledge, as well as describe methods designed to measure the impact of KT outcomes.
+The 2019 Online Knowledge Translation (KT) Conference (#KTDRR19), an annual online-only conference organized by the Center on Knowledge Translation for Disability and Rehabilitation Research (KTDRR), brought together research-based KT tools and strategies that increase the use of evidence-based research findings.
+Presentations addressed a range of effective and innovative approaches to cocreating, translating, disseminating, and utilizing knowledge, as well as describe methods designed to measure the impact of KT outcomes.

-Participants will be able to view and ask questions through the event’s virtual conference platform, Zoom. #KTDRR19 will take place from 1:00 p.m. to 5:00 p.m.
-Eastern Time on October 28 and 30 and on November 1, 2019.
-Tentative daily themes are as follows:
+Participants were able to view and ask questions through the event’s virtual conference platform, Zoom. #KTDRR19 took place on October 28 and 30 and on November 1, 2019.
+Daily themes were as follows:

-Registration is free and open to the public. (registration will close at 11:59 p.m.
-Eastern Time on Friday, October 25, 2019).
-Participants will listen to the conference using their computer/tablet speakers and will interact by way of a chat box.
-Each day will include live polls, as well as interactive discussions with volunteer reactors following each presentation.
-CART and accessible options will be available.
+Registration was free and open to the public.
+Participants listened to the conference using their computer/tablet speakers and interacted by way of a chat box.
+Each day included live polls, as well as interactive discussions with volunteer reactors following each presentation.
+CART and accessible options were available.

 Follow us on Twitter: #KTDRR19